markusfisch/ScreenTime/README.md

 Displays your screen time in a permanent notification.

 By making screen time more prominent, you can get a better sense of how much of the day you spend on your phone.
+Without judgement.
+Just so you know.

 Sure, there's Google's Digital Wellbeing app and a lot of other apps that track app usage.
 But I just like to see my screen time at a glance without